kineticdata/peripherals-github/handlers/github_organization_repo_create_v1/readme.md

   Creates Repository to a Github organization.

 ## Info Values
-  * [access_token]
+  [access_token]
     The access token for the Github account.

-  * [org_name]
+  [org_name]
     The organization name you wish to create a repository in.

-  * [enable_debug_logging]
+  [enable_debug_logging]
     True or False whether to log.

 ## Parameters
-  * [Error Handling]
+  [Error Handling]
     Select between returning an error message, or raising an exception.

-  * [Organization Name]
+  [Organization Name]
     Name of organization of which you wish to create a new repository in.
 The parameter will override the Info Value.

-  * [Visibility]
+  [Visibility]
     The options are private or public. default: public.

-  * [Name]
+  [Name]
     Name of desired repository user wishes to create.

-  * [Description]
+  [Description]
     Description of the existing repository you wish to create.

 ## Results
-  * [Handler Error Message]
+  [Handler Error Message]
     Error message if an error was encountered and Error Handling is set to "Error Message".

-  * [Response Body]
+  [Response Body]
     The returned value from the Rest Call (JSON format)

-### Notes
+## Notes
-* [access_token]
+In order to use the generic handler an access token is required.
-  As of 2/26/2016, Access Tokens using GitHub's oauth2 in an organization requires approval than a callbackURL, where the access token is sent to.
+  * A personal [access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) can be used in place of [Web application flow](https://docs.github.com/en/developers/apps/building-oauth-apps/authorizing-oauth-apps#web-application-flow).
+The instructions in the link are easy to follow.
-  In order to request this token, you must have a client_ID and a Client_Secret.
-This can be found in the Org's user setting on github.com when you when you register a new OAuth application.
-Here the user should select the scopes 'repo' and the appropriate corresponding subsequent scopes you desire in the repository creation process.
+  * The access token will require the appropriate scope of 'repo' be set.
-  Since you need a callback URL, the user may want to consider a third party web client such as Google's PostMan in order to make the request and generate the token.
-Once the user has acquired this token, they may reuse it.
+  * For a user to create a repo for the organization the user must have admin permission.

-### Detailed Description
+## Detailed Description
 This handler creates a github repository for an organization.